On Strongly Coupled Matrix Theory and Stochastic Quantization: A New Approach to Holographic Dualities: Introduction and highlights

 We consider the BFSS Matrix model without the fermions using only the $N\times N$ matrix bosonic fields $X^1(\tau),\ldots,X^D(\tau)$ in the adjoint of $SU(N)$ -- where $D\leq 9$, and considering also the addition of a mass term for these fields to lift flat directions that arise from commuting matrix configurations.
 We measure the effective coupling of the theory at the scale of this mass.
 In this work, we develop the stochastic quantization of this Matrix theory in detail.
 First, we employ a perturbative approach in the effective coupling, deriving stochastic Feynman diagrams to compute any observable.
 We use this perturbative approach to compute the vev of $R^2\equiv \mbox{Tr}\,{X^i}^2/N$, which is a gauge invariant operator measuring the size of the matrix configuration in the vacuum.
-This operator is known from earlier numerical computations to signal a second order phase transition that cannot be seen perturbatively.
+This operator is known from earlier numerical computations to signal phase transition that cannot be seen perturbatively.
 Next, we proceed to developing the variational approach of the stochastic quantization of bosonic BFSS theory to access the strong coupling regime.
-We compute again, using analytical methods, the expectation value of $R^2$ and show how it interpolates smoothly between weak and strong coupling, and signals the phase transition in a manner consistent with previous numerical methods.
+We compute again, using analytical methods, the expectation value of $R^2$ and show how it interpolates smoothly between weak and strong coupling, and signals the phase transition in a manner consistent with previous numerical methods~\footnote{This phase transition is rather challenging to quantify.
+The order of the transition for low dimension $D$ is believed to be first, but becomes second order at higher dimensions.
+See\cite{Mandal:2009vz}-\cite{Morita:2020liy} for details.
+Our analysis is not precise enough to distinguish between the two cases.}.
 Our computation is however much more concise and is analytic up to the last step where one needs to find the roots of a polynomial.
 The technique is a demonstration of the power and promise of stochastic quantization as applied to BFSS Matrix theory, as well as to other settings involving holographic duality.
 In the Conclusion and Outlook section at the end, we comment how this technique can be generalized to cases involving fermions and supersymmetry, as well as other holographic settings -- specially when they exhibit chaotic dynamics at strong coupling.
 We also review alternate numerical techniques based on stochastic quantization that can be used for computing zero temperature dynamics.

 In Section~\ref{sec:quant}, we develop the theory of stochastic quantization of the bosonic BFSS Matrix theory.
 In Section~\ref{sec:pert}, we compute the vev of $R^2$ perturbatively using stochastic Feynman diagrams.
 In Section~\ref{sec:var}, we develop the variational approach and compute the same quantity at all effective couplings, identifying the confinement/de-confinement phase transition.
 In Section~\ref{eq:num}, we present a numerical technique inspired from stochastic quantization.
 Finally, in Section~\ref{sec:conclusion}, we summarize the results and suggest directions for the future.